Some notable buildings around Colac

 Prebyterian Manse

-Former Prebyterian Manse, on the corner of Corangamite and Pollack Streets.
+The former Prebyterian Manse, located on the corner of Corangamite and Pollack Streets.

 Presbyterian Manse, Colac